baleada/logic/README.md

 ## API pattern

-- Every library is written as a JavaScript class
+- Every library is a JavaScript class.
-- Every class is an Object.
-Classes do not extend primitives. <!-- TODO: maybe they should -->
+- Classes' constructors accepts two parameters: a piece of state, and an `options` object.
-- Every class's constructor accepts two parameters: a piece of state, and an `options` object.
+- Classes extend native JavaScript prototypes and native Web APIs.
-- Every class has public properties and public methods, and some classes have public getters.
-All public properties, methods, and getters are enumerable.
+- Classes have public properties and public methods, and some classes have public getters.
-- Every class stores the state from its constructor in a public property.
+- Classes store their constructors' options in private properties.
-- Every class stores options from its constructor in private properties.
+- Each class has a public `set` method that allows users to create a new instance of the class using new state and the original options.
-- Every class has public methods that write new values to its public properties.
-No class writes to its own public properties.
+- Each class has public methods that allow users to write new values to public properties.
+Outside of those methods, classes do not write to their own public properties.
-- Each public method in every class returns the instance of that class.
-This allows for method chaining.
+- Classes' public methods can be chained.

-- Every class's name ends in -able or -ible
+- Classes' names ends in -able or -ible